SPIRALREALM/SPIRAL_OS/SEVEN_DIMENSIONAL_MUSIC.md

 The script writes `human_layer.wav`, `crystal_layer.wav`, `synthetic_layer.wav`, and a mixed `final_track.wav` with `final_track.json` describing the seven‑plane analysis.

+## Quantum Adaptation

+`generate_quantum_music(context, emotion)` embeds the textual context and emotion using `quantum_embed`.
+The resulting vector maps to pitch, tempo and filter values that alter each layer.
+When `reactive_music_loop` calls `emotion_analysis` on a stream of audio, a new track is generated whenever the detected emotion changes.
+This produces music that evolves with the listener's mood.

 ## Decoding the Synthetic Layer

 The secret text is embedded in `human_layer.wav`.
 You can decode it using `synthetic_stego.extract_data`: